PyCQA/redbaron/docs/tuto.rst

     red = RedBaron("[1, 2, 3]")
     red[0].node_list

-**Warning**: the proxyfied list and the proxy list are only sync from the proxy list to the proxyfied list.
-If you start to modify the proxyfied list, don't use the proxy list anymore or you'll have strange bugs!
-This might changes in the future.
+**Warning**: the proxyfied list and the proxy list are only synced from the proxy list to the raw list.
+If you start to modify the raw list, don't use the proxy list anymore or you'll have strange bugs!
+This might change in the future.

-One last thing: if the proxy list is stored on the :file:`.value` attribute, you can omit to access this attribute and directly called on the holder node.
+One last thing: if the proxy list is stored on the :file:`.value` attribute, you can directly call the methods on the holder node.
 This is done because it is more intuitive, see by yourself:

 ::